JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Introduction

 \section{Introduction}

-Auto-bidding services have become integral to modern online advertising ecosystems, acting as intelligent agents that place bids on behalf of advertisers to maximize value under KPI constraints such as target cost-per-click (CPC) and return on investment (ROI)~\cite{Evans2009TheOA,Wang2015RealTimeBA,Lv2022UtilityMO,Balseiro2021TheLO}.
+Auto-bidding services have become integral to modern online advertising ecosystems---one of the largest-scale decision-making and data-mining applications on the Web---acting as intelligent agents that place bids on behalf of advertisers to maximize value under KPI constraints such as target cost-per-click (CPC) and return on investment (ROI)~\cite{Evans2009TheOA,Wang2015RealTimeBA,Lv2022UtilityMO,Balseiro2021TheLO}.
 From a mathematical perspective, auto-bidding problem is typically formulated as a constrained optimization task where the objective is to maximize total advertiser value subject to predefined KPI constraints.
-When future values and the advertising environment are known, exact optimal bidding formula can be derived through linear programming formulations and Lagrangian duality methods.~\cite{aggarwal2019autobidding,he2021unified}.
+When future values and the advertising environment are known, exact optimal bidding formula can be derived through linear programming formulations and Lagrangian duality methods~\cite{aggarwal2019autobidding,he2021unified}.

 However, the practical implementation of auto-bidding faces significant challenges due to the stochastic and dynamic nature of advertising environments.
 Two primary sources of uncertainty dominate: (1) model prediction errors in estimating click-through rates (CTR) and conversion rates (CVR), and (2) feedback latency where conversion events may be observed hours or days after the initial impression.
 These uncertainties necessitate continuous adjustment of bidding strategies based on real-time performance feedback, transforming the problem into an online decision-making process with partial and delayed observability.